allenalmario/allenalmario/README.md

 - 🎯 My goals are to
   - Brush up on
-    - HTML and CSS
+    - HTML and CSS through freeCodeCamp
-    - JavaScript
+    - JavaScript through freeCodeCamp
   - Create a web portfolio

 - ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company